-As can be seen from the table below the gender pay gap within the partnership is in favour of women across all partners and non-equity partners, compared to last year when it was narrowly in favour of men.
-In a partnership that comprises over 40% female partners, once again this is an encouraging result.
+As can be seen from the table below the gender pay gap within the partnership is in favour of men across all partners and non-equity partners, compared to last year when it was in favour of women.
+The median pay gap for our non-equity partners is 9.1% in favour of women; the mean pay has increased slightly on last year's reported figure to 2.3% in favour of men.
+However, in a partnership that comprises over 40% female partners, we continue to be encouraged by these results.

 Mean gender pay gap Who earns more Median gender pay gap Who earns more

-All partners 1.1% 8.7%
+All partners 4.1% Ť 2.8% Ť

-Equity partners 2.7% Ť 7.9% Ť
+Equity partners 0.2% Ť 11.3% Ť

-Non-equity partners 2.2% 11.1%
+Non-equity partners 2.3% Ť 9.1%